 Public service projects may be available to you, although usually on a strictly volunteer basis.
 Even 'volunteer' positions can be difficult to find as supervising a volunteer can require considerable time and effort on the part of the staff and they may be reluctant to give this up unless they are sure of a positive return.
 To offset this problem, a number of groups have established 'volunteer programs' in which you actually pay a tuition-like fee to participate.
 Despite the cost, this is often an excellent way to begin to develop experience in this exciting area of international work.

 It can take time and hard work to find an overseas job and you may discover, even after you've decided that this is what you really want to do, that there are obstacles in your way -- most of them surmountable.
-On the other hand (if you're lucky) you may know someone (who knows someone) who can help you just walk into a great overseas job.
+On the other hand, you may know someone including the vast network of W&L alums who can help you walk into a great overseas job.
 As you begin the process of looking for an overseas job, it is important to note both the similarities and the differences between a job search at home and one abroad.
 For an overseas job search, you must be concerned with a number of important issues which will probably not effect you in your job hunt here at home.
 These include:

 But just like looking for a job at home, your job hunt will likely involve several key steps, including: